-Morganite vs Moissanite Ring: What’s Your Favorite Choice?
+Morganite vs Moissanite Ring: What’s Better?

 Last Updated on

-In the past, the most common question when it came to selecting an engagement ring dealt with what cut of diamond, or how many carats.
 Now, some consumers are leaving diamonds out of the picture entirely, in search of finding the best diamond alternatives and trying to make analytical comparisons for other gems like morganite vs moissanite.

 While sales of engagement rings without diamonds are still relatively modest–by some estimates, a little under five percent of total market value – others report that alternative rings could comprise as much as thirteen percent of sales.

 Though an imperfect measure in many ways, an online survey through Life & Style indicated that around two percent would at least like their engagement ring to have another gemstone incorporated, and as much as twenty-two percent who said they were ‘open’ to possibly having a stimulant, like a moissanite.

 Even more so, forty-six percent of respondents said they didn’t think an engagement ring needed to feature a diamond.
 To be sure, diamond engagement rings remain the most popular option, and there are many good reasons for this, even beyond tradition and popular culture.

 But as millenials and Gen Z’s begin to demand more transparency, and more affordable options–as well as the availability of online markets for engagement rings–it’s clear that alternatives such as morganite and moissanite may become key players.

 In this article, we’ll discuss why you might want a diamond alternative, what to look for in a diamond alternative, and finally, how morganite vs moissanite compare.